Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 So, the Traeger cons are mild squabbles.
 Nothing serious.

 The question is, will a Traeger change your life?
 For me, it’s helped me become a better backyard cook — and it’s just more fun to cook on.
 Everyone is different, but everyone I know who has moved to a Traeger now loves their Traeger.
 It has changed how they cook for the better.
 In addition, I can almost guarantee that your family and friends will appreciate it, too.
+So do I recommend the Traeger Pro 575 based on my own three years of experience?
+Absolutely.
 Very highly recommended.

 Get the Gear: